Average position always left us wanting more.

-Yes, we should be tracking our average position, but the trick is analyzing and acting on the data effectively.
+Yes, we should be tracking our ad position, but the trick is analyzing and acting on the data effectively.

-Now, let’s go ahead and break down some of the most common misconceptions about average position:
+Now, let’s go ahead and break down some of the most common misconceptions about ad position:

-Myth #1: The Higher the Position, the Better
+Myth #1: The higher the position, the better results

 If there’s one trend that we’re quickly learning from this post, it’s that higher is not always better.
-This same trend applies to your max CPC bid as a higher bid will not assure you a better position.
+A higher bid will not assure you a better position.

 It may seem from time to time that Google is a big, bad, greedy money sucker that only cares about their profits.
 While this might not be wrong, they do have a standard of quality to maintain.
 In fact, they even contract over 10,000 search quality raters to double-check their performance.

 It wouldn’t make sense for Google to simply allow the advertiser with the deepest pockets to own their search results.
 Due to this, Google stresses the importance of ad quality and, therefore, the role quality score plays in ad rank.